imperva/dsfkit/modules/aws/mx/README.md

 * `dam_version`: Version must be in the format dd.dd.dd.dd where each dd is a number between 1-99 (e.g 14.10.1.10)
 * `license_file`: DAM license file path.
 Make sure this license is valid before deploying DAM otherwise this will result in an invalid deployment and loss of time

-Refer to [variables.tf](variables.tf) for additional variables with default values and additional info
+Refer to [variables.tf](variables.tf) for additional variables with default values and additional info.

 ## Outputs

-The following [outputs](outputs.tf) are exported:
+The following [outputs](outputs.tf) are available:

 * `public_ip`: public address
 * `private_ip`: private address
 * `public_dns`: public dns
 * `private_dns`: private dns
-* `display_name`: Display name of the instance under DSF portal
+* `display_name`: Display name of the instance under the DSF web console
 * `iam_role`: AWS IAM arn
 * `ssh_user`: SSH user for the instance
-* `instance_id`: AWS ec2 instance id
+* `instance_id`: AWS EC2 instance ID
-* `configuration`: Pre configured site and service group available for use
+* `configuration`: Pre-configured site and service group available for use

 ## Usage